jarvisraymond-uchicago/ollamaBash/README.md

 To use this script in your terminal, place the script in a directory containing the relevant files types and run one of the following commands after installing Ollama:

-- `bash ollamaBash.sh --review`
+- `bash ollamaBash --review`
-- `bash ollamaBash.sh --storybook`
+- `bash ollamaBash --storybook`
-- `bash ollamaBash.sh --test`
+- `bash ollamaBash --test`
-- `bash ollamaBash.sh --documentation`
+- `bash ollamaBash --documentation`

 This will then analyze and output file(s) in the current directory.
 You can clone this project and run these commands to have it analyze example components.

 To have the script operate on all sub directories, add the secondary parameter `--recursive`

-- `bash ollamaBash.sh --review --recursive`
+- `bash ollamaBash --review --recursive`
-- `bash ollamaBash.sh --storybook --recursive`
+- `bash ollamaBash --storybook --recursive`
-- `bash ollamaBash.sh --test --recursive`
+- `bash ollamaBash --test --recursive`
-- `bash ollamaBash.sh --documentation --recursive`
+- `bash ollamaBash --documentation --recursive`

-To make the script global, put it in usr/local/bin and make sure it is executable(chmod +x ollamaBash.sh)
+To make the script global, put it in usr/local/bin and make sure it is executable, for example:  run `chmod 755 ollamaBash` and can be called from any directory with `ollama --test --recursive`

 ## Features